zzzprojects/learn-orm/tutorials/dapper-contrib/insert-data.md

 # Insert Data

 Inserting data into the database is one of the CRUD operations that act on an individual row by inserting a row.
-There are various ways to insert new records into the database using Dapper ORM.

 The **Dapper.Contrib** library provides `Insert` extension method to insert data into the database.